 In the Czech Republic, there are the following collective societies:

 - DILIA – a theatre, literary and audio-visual agency

 - OSA – the Copyright Protection Association for Music Rights

 - INTERGRAM – an independent association of performing artists and producers of phonograms and audio-visual fixations

 - OOAS – Authors Copyright Protection Association – Association of Authors of Works of Fine Art, Architecture and Visual Components of Audio-visual Works

-- GESTOR – authors’ copyright protection association (collective management of rights to royalties upon the resale of an original work of fine art)
+- GESTOR – The Union for the Protection of Authorship, authors’ copyright protection association (collective management of rights to royalties upon the resale of an original work of fine art)

 In international law, jurisdiction mostly means an individual country (it ensues from its sovereignty).
 As regards federations, individual federal states can be jurisdictions.
 There are also countries like United Kingdom, whose four lands form three different jurisdictions (England and Wales, Scotland, and Northern Ireland).
 The international law distinguishes between two types of jurisdiction: territorial (a citizen is subject to the authority of the country in which he or she stays) and personal (a citizen is subject to the jurisdiction of his or her home country even though he or she is not staying in its territory).

 We can also talk about jurisdiction of international organisations (e.g. the jurisdiction of the International Criminal Court) and supranational organisations (e.g. the jurisdiction of the European Union).